python/cpython/Doc/library/string.rst

 formatted as floating-point numbers, accordingly specified presentaion type.
 They separated by mandatory sign of the imaginary part, terminated by ``j`` suffix.
-If presentation type is missing --- result match the output of :func:`str` (numbers also surrounded by round parentheses, if real part is non-zero), altered by other format modifiers.
+If presentation type is missing --- result match the output of :func:`str` (numbers also surrounded by parentheses, if real part is non-zero), altered by other format modifiers.